 A location-based domain is a URL ending with a geographically specific suffix.
 Any that are two letters are tied to the country they’re from—we call those ccTLDs, short for country code top-level domain.
 Anything longer than two letters is a gTLD (generic top level domain).
 For example, the ccTLD .ca represents Canada, while the gTLD .vegas represents what stays in .vegas.

 Location-based domains can help guide your audience more efficiently while also giving your company a kick of authenticity.
 Because there is just so much on the internet, having a domain that is location-specific will help drive the traffic of that area towards you.

 Can Anyone Use a Country’s Domain?

 Short answer: it depends.
 With some location specific domains (like .ca), you actually have to live in or do business from Canada.
 Others, like .ly (Libya), are administered from within that country but can be bought and used by anyone.
 Still others, like .io, used to be location based (British Indian Ocean Territory), but aren’t anymore because some locations are just too small to really get their feet wet with loads of websites.

 Those examples are all ccTLDs—they belong to specific countries.
 But that’s not your only option if you want to go location-based.
-You can also use a gTLD that names a place, like .boston or .london.
+You can also use a gTLD that names a place, like .london.
 Anyone can sign up for a gTLD.

 Why Not Just Stick With .com?